PayamGerackoohi/ZebbleSimpleShop/BugLog.md

 ### App Halt
 - It seems strolling in app would fill the memory up and halt and exit the app.
 No idea why it happens and how to solve it.

+### DatePicker Awkward UI (UWP)
+- The wheels would just be scrolled if been clicked and up-down arrow keys been used.
+They're not responding to neither mouse drag nor trackpad scroll.

+### DatePicker Crash On Default
+- If from-to years be set on a DatePicker, then pressing ok without turning any wheels would crash inside try closure of System.Runtime.CompilerServices.AsyncVoidMethodBuilder.Start at stateMachine.MoveNext() with null reference exception. without from-to it would work.
+I call it a featureless DatePicker.

 ## Resolved Bugs

 ### Favorites List